candytale55/ANKI-VOCABULARY/PT_time_and_date.md

    - **Example Sentences**:
      - "Vamos sair para jantar amanhã."
 (We're going out to dinner tomorrow.)
      - "A prova será realizada amanhã cedo."
 (The exam will take place tomorrow morning.)

+1. **Tarde (Afternoon)**:
+   - "Tarde" means "afternoon."
+It typically refers to the time of day that begins after noon and extends until evening or sunset.
+     - "Eu vou ao mercado de tarde."
+(I'm going to the market in the afternoon.)
+     - "Eles chegam à escola à tarde."
+(They arrive at school in the afternoon.)

+2. **Noite (Night)**:
+   - "Noite" means "night."
+It refers to the time of day that starts after sunset and continues until dawn the next day.
+     - "Vamos ao cinema à noite."
+(We're going to the movies at night.)
+     - "Eu gosto de ler à noite."
+(I like to read at night.)